SemEval/SemEval2023/schedule.md

   - AdamR at SemEval-2023 Task 10: Solving the Class Imbalance Problem in Sexism Detection with Ensemble Learning
   - PoliToHFI at SemEval-2023 Task 6: Leveraging Entity-Aware and Hierarchical Transformers for Legal Entity Recognition and Court Judgment Prediction
   - NLP-LTU at SemEval-2023 Task 10: The Impact of Data Augmentation and Semi-Supervised Learning Techniques on Text Classification Performance on an Imbalanced Dataset
-  - NAP at SemEval-2023 Task 3: Is Less Really More?
-(Back-)Translation as Data Augmentation Strategies for Detecting Persuasion Techniques
   - Rutgers Multimedia Image Processing Lab at SemEval-2023 Task-1: Text-Augmentation-based Approach for Visual Word Sense Disambiguation
   - CL-UZH at SemEval-2023 Task 10: Sexism Detection through Incremental Fine-Tuning and Multi-Task Learning with Label Descriptions
   - Mr-wallace at SemEval-2023 Task 5: Novel Clickbait Spoiling Algorithm Using Natural Language Processing